 Every year at this time, we get calls from people who have spotted a baby bird out of its nest and want to know what to do.
 Occasionally, people even drop off baby birds – injured or otherwise – at our headquarters at Barr Lake State Park.
-We ask that people please do not bring birds to us, as we are not licensed rehabilitators at Rocky Mountain Bird Observatory.
+We ask that people please do not bring birds to us, as we are not licensed rehabilitators at Bird Conservancy of the Rockies.
 But we totally understand why people reach out to us when they’ve found a baby bird.
 They’re concerned, and rightfully so.
 We all love our feathered friends and want to see their little ones survive and prosper.

 If You Find a Baby Bird …